K-rush of the Week: Kim Go-eun

 Yumi's Cells 1 & 2 (2021, 2022)

-Based on the webtoon of the same name, Kim is Yumi, a single working woman whose life we follow as she navigates life and love.
-We are privy to her thoughts and feelings through the animated "cells," who represent all that's going on in her inner life.
+Based on the eponymous webtoon, Kim is Yumi, a single working woman whose life we follow as she navigates life and love.
+We are privy to her thoughts and feelings through the animated "cells," which represent all that's going on in her inner life.